Unit01-TestType/otter/README.md

 to unlock the full potential of otter in your map-making workflows.
 Much otter revolves around data transformations of real-world coordinates into game-grid coordinates.

-Otter is linked with [https://github.com/bunburya/bother](unburya's Bother) to provide a pure pythonic method of downloading SRTM terrain data and scaling images to quickly develop heightmaps
+Otter utilizes [Bother by Bunyura](https://github.com/bunburya/bother) to provide a pure pythonic method of downloading SRTM terrain data and scaling images to quickly develop heightmaps

 Otter can be used to: